jirasaksaimekJijo/Building-a-Data-Modeling-with-Postgres-SQL-/README.md

 ### Step 3: snippet for ETL to import JSON to database
 Python code snippet for ETL (Extract, Transform, Load) to import data from a JSON file into a PostgreSQL database

+The necessary libraries for this task are as follows:
 ```bash
 import glob
 import json